aredspy/C-Queue/README.md

 A sample makefile is provided to create a test program that displays the structures of the queues with sample nodes.

-The priority queue will dequeue with highest priority number (uint), which cna be modified for lowest or a different comparator.
+The priority queue will dequeue with highest priority number (uint), which can be modified for lowest or a different comparator.

 ### Complexity table